yang-qiyuan/MyInterView/list_of_questions_machine_learning.md

 1. What are the reasons for choosing a deep model as opposed to shallow model?
 (1. Number of regions O(2^k) vs O(k) where k is the number of training examples 2. # linear regions carved out in the function space depends exponentially on the depth. )
 1. How Deep Learning tackles the curse of dimensionality?

-## Support Vector Machine
-1. How can the SVM optimization function be derived from the logistic regression optimization function?
-1. What is a large margin classifier?
-1. Why SVM is an example of a large margin classifier?
-1. SVM being a large margin classifier, is it influenced by outliers?
-(Yes, if C is large, otherwise not)
-1. What is the role of C in SVM?
-1. In SVM, what is the angle between the decision boundary and theta?
-1. What is the mathematical intuition of a large margin classifier?
-1. What is a kernel in SVM?
-Why do we use kernels in SVM?
-1. What is a similarity function in SVM?
-Why it is named so?
-1. How are the landmarks initially chosen in an SVM?
-How many and where?
-1. Can we apply the kernel trick to logistic regression?
-Why is it not used in practice then?
-1. What is the difference between logistic regression and SVM without a kernel?
-(Only in implementation – one is much more efficient and has good optimization packages)
-1. How does the SVM parameter C affect the bias/variance trade off?
-(Remember C = 1/lambda; lambda increases means variance decreases)
-1. How does the SVM kernel parameter sigma^2 affect the bias/variance trade off?
-1. Can any similarity function be used for SVM?
-(No, have to satisfy Mercer’s theorem)
-1. Logistic regression vs. SVMs: When to use which one?
-( Let's say n and m are the number of features and training samples respectively.
-If n is large relative to m use log.
-Reg. or SVM with linear kernel, If n is small and m is intermediate, SVM with Gaussian kernel, If n is small and m is massive, Create or add more fetaures then use log.
-Reg. or SVM without a kernel)
-1. How is the VC dimension of a SVM bounded although it is projected to an infinite dimension?

-## Bayesian Machine Learning
-1. What are the differences between “Bayesian” and “Freqentist” approach for Machine Learning?
-1. Compare and contrast maximum likelihood and maximum a posteriori estimation.
-1. How does Bayesian methods do automatic feature selection?
-1. What do you mean by Bayesian regularization?
-1. When will you use Bayesian methods instead of Frequentist methods?
-(Small dataset, large feature set)

 ## Regularization
 1. What is L1 regularization?
 1. What is L2 regularization?